-The Company operates as a CCP for derivative instruments, equity transactions and government debt repos, therefore, it incurs counterparty risk.
+The Company operates as a CCP for derivative instruments, equity transactions and simultaneous transactions on public debt; therefore, it incurs counterparty risk.
 It hedges this risk by managing the collateral required of all market participants based on a sophisticated system of measurement and control of open positions that enables it to request additional collateral depending on the day-to-day activity of members in real time, under the terms set out in its Regulation and Circulars and the legislation in force.